Configure your default Python interpreter compatibility constraints in

 [python-setup]to describe the status of the majority of your targets.
 If most are only compatible with Python 2, set it to

-# Dependeesfrom Z to A to find your most-used files.
+./pants dependees --transitive --output-format=json(see Project introspection).
 Focus on getting these targets to be compatible with Python 2 and 3.
-You may want to also sub-sort the CSV by
+You may want to also run

 - Once >40% of your targets work with both Python 2 and Python 3, change the